AL wild-card leading Red Sox rally past O’s 8-6

 TRAINER’S ROOM

 Orioles: INF Ramon Urías was scratched from the original starting lineup with a right leg injury that’s been nagging him for about a month.
-“He tried to run this morning, just didn’t feel great,” manager Brandon Hyde said. … Mancini and C Pedro Severino were back in the lineup after having Saturday off.
+“He tried to run this morning, just didn’t feel great,” Hyde said. … Mancini and C Pedro Severino were back in the lineup after having Saturday off.

 Red Sox: Cora gave catcher Christian Vázquez the day off, figuring with an offday on Monday that two straight would be good for him.